-b.
 Fat, Oil & Grease (FOG) Control

-In commercial building and food establishments, the sanitary system shall be sufficiently sized to prevent blockage.
-A grease trap shall be provided to intercept excessive FOG from discharging to public sewer (see 4.2.2).
+In commercial buildings, hawker centres and premises where food shops and food processing establishments are located, the sanitary system shall be sufficiently sized to prevent blockage.

+A grease trap(s) shall be provided to intercept excessive FOG from all food shops and food processing establishments discharging to public sewer (see 4.2.2).

-- c.
-Pumped Sanitary System - i.
+c.
+Pumped Sanitary System

+- i.
 As far as possible, sewage shall be conveyed by gravity to the sewers. - ii.
 For sanitary facilities installed below ground level or in basement where there is a high risk of backflow from the sewers, pumped sanitary system shall be provided (see 4.4). - iii.
-Pumped sanitary system shall be provided where the top level of ICs or floor traps are lower than the top level of: - the manhole to which the drain-line is connected; or - the downstream manhole in the case of Y-junction connection. - d.
+Pumped sanitary system shall be provided where the top level of ICs or floor traps are lower than the top level of: - the manhole to which the drain-line is connected; or - the downstream and upstream manholes in the case of Y-junction connection.

+d.
 Special Installations